ibis-project/ibis/docs/how_to/sessionize.md

 You might be interested in partitioning these logs by something called **sessions**, which can be defined as groups of consecutive event records without long interruptions for a given entity.

-In the case of a user portal, it might be grouping the navigation events that result in completing a task or or buying a product.
+In the case of a user portal, it might be grouping the navigation events that result in completing a task or buying a product.
 For online games, it might be a the grouping of activity events of a given user playing the game while remaining logged in.

 Sessionization can also be useful on longer time scales, for instance to reconstruct active subscription data from a raw payment or activity log, so as to model customer churn.